ktor-doc-jp/ktor-doc-jp/pages/features/index.md

 Ktor comes with a number of ready-made features that can be installed into your application:

-> Some features might need adding an extra dependency to your project.
-See feature pages for more details.
+> Some features might need you to add an extra dependency to your project.
+See the feature pages for more details.

 ### Custom features